 - Choose “Customer Name” and “Sales Contract Stage” from the “Insert Slicers” dialogue.

-Add a new column to the right of Sales Contract Stage named “Sales Contract Progress”.
-We’ll utilize this in the next section to render our conditional formatting.
+Next, add a new column to the right of Sales Contract Stage named “Sales Contract Progress”.
+Then, utilize this to render our conditional formatting.

 Adjust the slicers on the Microsoft Excel worksheet to your liking, for example: